yanishoss/schedulo/README.md

-# schedulo
+# Schedulo
-⚙️ An event-scheduler for bare-metal cloud infrastructure
+> ⚙️ An event-scheduler for bare-metal cloud infrastructure